ersanchez/instructional-design/syncthing/ksa.md

 * share a directory/folder
 * safely stop sharing a directory/folder
 * resolve file synchronization conflicts
-* update software
+* update Syncthing
-* configure Syncthing to start at boot or start upon loggin in
+* configure Syncthing to start at boot or start upon logging in
 * set a directory/folder to be a reference copy
 * set a directory/folder to be send-only
 * set a directory/folder to be receive only

+## Attitudes

+* curiosity about how software works
+* desire to move away from proprietary synchronizing solutions
+* willingness to troubleshoot when things go wrong